blurgyy/dt/docs/config/guide/error-handling.md

-If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according their file hierarchy, the `basedir`s are also checked expanded to [host-specific](/host-specific) ones wherever possible.
-The following cases are considered invalid:
+If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according their file hierarchy, the `basedir`s are also expanded to [host-specific](/host-specific) ones wherever possible.
+The following cases are considered invalid while expanding `sources` and `basedir`:

 - The group's `basedir` is non-existent
 - The group's `basedir` exists but is not a directory